leebyron/ecmascript-reverse-iterable/README.md

-## String Reverse Iterator Objects
+## 21.1.X  String Reverse Iterator Objects
 > This section is new

 *TK* changes will mirror Array changes.

-## Map Reverse Iterator Objects
+## 23.1.X  Map Reverse Iterator Objects
 > This section is new

 *TK* changes will mirror Array changes.

-## Set Reverse Iterator Objects
+## 23.2.X  Set Reverse Iterator Objects
 > This section is new

 *TK* changes will mirror Array changes.

 ## 7.4  Operations on Iterator Objects

-### CheckReverseIterable ( obj )
+### 7.4.X  CheckReverseIterable ( obj )
-> This abstract operation is new, added in 7.4
+> This abstract operation is new

 The abstract operation CheckReverseIterable with argument *obj* performs the following steps: